FioByr/hard_to_find_papers_project/scripts/readme.md

 # Scripts

-## How to use the modified Makita scripts
+## How to use the (modified) Makita scripts

 ### Install Makita (v0.6.3)

 Makita (v0.6.3) was used in the simulation study.
 The scripts that were modified were from this version.
+To install this use the following command.

 ````bash
 pip install asreview-makita==0.6.3
 ````

-## ASReview Insights Modified Scripts
+## ASReview Insights (Modified) Scripts

 ### metrics_updated_rank_order

 This script is a modified version of metric.py script from the ASReview Insights package.
 The _time_to_discovery function was modified so that for each relevant record in the dataset the ranking of the TD is extracted.
 Before, only the record ID and TD value for each relevant record was extracted.
 This was done to obtain the rank-orders of the TD values of the relevant records across different simulations.
 This modification is not currently utilised in the actual insights package, but was added locally to the insights package, in order to obtain these values.
 To reproduce these findings, this modified version of the metrics.py file would have to replace the actual one on local storage.

-## ASReview Makita Modified Scripts
+## ASReview Makita (Modified) Scripts

 ### script_merge_tds (outdated)